Rocks (Aerosmith album): Recording

+Douglas expresses his satisfaction with the album's production and sound: "Rocks was done in Waltham, Massachusetts, in a warehouse.
+The keys the songs were written in were all dependent on the environment we were in.
+After a couple of weeks of rehearsal, the room started to sound really good.
+The very thought of moving it out of that room seemed like it would destroy everything about where we were.
+It was 100 percent written in the room—not including the lyrics because the lyrics always came last—but Steven's melodies.
+That record, when I put it on, sounds like truth.
+To this day, I still feel that that album is closest to a really true statement and it was because the environment in which it was written was the same environment in which it was recorded."
+Perry remembers, "With Rocks we had more confidence.
+We still had to write stuff on the spot, but that was the one where we had more of a handle on the creativity.
+Not to say that the pressure wasn't on.
+We were touring constantly, we only took time off to go in the studio.
+No one said: 'Take a month off, go write some songs.'
+It was like: 'Go in the studio with whatever ideas you have.'
+That was how it was.
+Toys was kind of the softball album, and Rocks was the one were we felt: 'Wow, we're there'."

 Reception and legacy

 Contemporary reviews were mixed.
 John Milward of Rolling Stone wrote that "the material is Rocks’ major flaw, mostly pale remakes of their earlier hits"; concluding that the return to the "ear-boxing sound" of Get Your Wings and Tyler's vocal performance cannot save the album from mediocrity.
 In The Village Voice, Robert Christgau wrote that Aerosmith were doing a good job of imitating Led Zeppelin, and that after this album the band began to lose steam.

 Modern reviews are very positive.
 Greg Prato of AllMusic describes Rocks as "a superb follow-up to their masterwork Toys in the Attic" that captures "Aerosmith at their most raw and rocking".
-He writes that "Back in the Saddle" and "Last Child" are among their most renowned songs, but all the "tracks prove essential to the makeup of the album".
+He writes that "Back in the Saddle and Last Child are among their most renowned songs, but all the tracks prove essential to the makeup of the album".
 Ben Mitchell of Blender said that the members' drug use actually helped Rocks.
 He also called the album "raw."
 In a November 1994 Los Angeles Times review of Rocks, Jon Matsumoto opined that the record "arguably is the best heavy metal opus ever concocted".
 Canadian journalist Martin Popoff described the album as "a screamin' mercury-shattering rock festival, live, overblown, decadent, and very American", concluding that "on Rocks the band's talent is anything but wasted."

 Many musicians have cited Rocks as a favorite: